 I think that Deborah gives one of the very best performances of her entire career here.
 She captures this woman’s growing fear and paranoia.
 She starts off portraying her as an eager, shy and happy woman.
 By the end of the film we see her as a broken, terrified and extremely unstable woman.

 I think it is a real shame that Deborah never again got another role like this.
 She does such a terrific job of conveying Miss Giddens growing fear and obsessions.
-As the film goes on she looks more and more paranoid, worn out, ill and nervous.
+As the film goes on, Deborah starts to look more and more paranoid, worn out, ill and nervous.
+She really does deliver a magnificent performance.

-The children are excellent and deliver performances far beyond what most child actors could deliver.
-The fact that they manage to be creepy, unsettling and adorable all at the same time says a great deal about their acting abilities.
+The children are excellent too and deliver performances far beyond what most child actors of this age could manage to deliver.
+The fact that they manage to be creepy, unsettling,innocent and adorable all at the same time says a great deal about their acting abilities in my opinion.
+Pamela Franklin would go on to do more great horror work over a decade later, when she played a gifted young medium in The Legend Of Hell House.

-Megs Jenkins is very good as the kindly housekeeper who adores the children.
-Megs conveys her characters great difficulty in believing any of what Miss Giddens says, but also being powerless to undermine her and her authority within the house.
+Megs Jenkins is very good as the kindly housekeeper.
+Megs conveys her characters great difficulty in believing any of what Miss Giddens says, but also how she is totally powerless to undermine her authority within the house and get the children away from her.

-My favourite scenes the following.
-The ghost of the lady appearing in the middle of the lake.
+My favourite scenes in the film are the following.
+The ghost appearing in the reeds in the lake.
 Miss Giddens first walk around the beautiful gardens.
-The conversation between Miss Giddens and Miles, where she becomes convinced that he is possessed.
+The conversation between Miss Giddens and Miles, where she first becomes convinced that he is possessed.
 The scene where Miss Giddens walks around the corridors with a candle hearing laughter.
 Quint’s appearance in the windows.